-Plus, there will be some situations where you’ll want to work without exposure simulation, and this often means diving into your camera’s menu in order to figure out how to turn the feature off.
+There are downsides to using electronic viewfinders.
+They vary a lot in terms of quality, some of the cheaper EVFs can lag, and they certainly can’t match DSLR viewfinders in terms of clarity.
+Plus, there are some situations where you’ll want to work without exposure simulation – when you’re using flash indoors, for instance – and this often means diving into your camera’s menu in order to figure out how to turn the feature off.

 But if you’re the type of person who wants to know the resulting exposure before you hit the shutter button, then mirrorless is a great choice.

 (One more thing: While most mirrorless cameras offer electronic viewfinders, some entry-level models eschew the viewfinder entirely.
 If you’re excited about the live preview advantage, make sure your mirrorless model has an EVF before you hit that “buy” button!)